 Our debate program accommodates novices as well as experienced debaters, so you should have no problems whatever your level.
-The coach is Robert Trapp (email@example.com), and he can provide any additional information you might need.

 5. Do you have any suggestions for a first-year student interested in the health sciences?

-Due to prerequisites and sequencing in many of the courses for the health sciences, CHEM 115 (Introductory Chemistry I) is important to take your first semester (it is only offered in the fall).
+Due to prerequisites and sequencing in many of the courses for the health sciences, CHEM 115 (General Chemistry I) is important to take your first semester (it is only offered in the fall).
 After that your language is a good option, especially if you plan to continue with a language you took in high school.
 The third course could be a quantitative course - calculus, statistics, or computer science.
 You can find more information about requirements for the pre-health requirements on the Pre-Med Advising website.

 6. Would it be a good idea for me to take CHEM 115 AND BIOL 120 this fall?